MarkMa512/rabbitmq-crl-example/README.md

 Despite my best attempts, owing to my limited understanding of erlang, RabbitMQ and CRL, this mechanism does not seem to be working.

-The CRL file `issuing-client.crl.pem` is generated using the issuing-client CA, with commands `reovoke_client-2.sh`.
+The CRL file `issuing-client.crl.pem` is generated using the issuing-client CA, with commands `reovoke_client-2.sh` under `cert-gen`.

 Despite of using the `advanced.config` to enable the CRL checking funtion: